California Security Deposit Laws

 Security Deposit Returns

 California law requires landlords to return security deposits within 21 days after a tenant vacates.
-If deductions are made, the landlord must provide an itemized list to the tenant.
+If deductions are made from the month's rent, the landlord must provide an itemized list to the tenant.

 FIND OUT WHAT OUR CLIENTS HAVE TO SAY ABOUT US